pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Account

-- An **account** in the Aptos blockchain is a container for an arbitrary number of [Move modules](#move-module) and [Move resources](#move-resources).
+- An **account** in the Pont blockchain is a container for an arbitrary number of [Move modules](#move-module) and [Move resources](#move-resources).
 This essentially means that the state of each account is comprised of both code and data.
 - The account is identified by an [account address](#account-address).

 ## Account Address

-- The address of a Aptos account, see [basics on accounts](/concepts/basics-accounts#initial-account-setup).
+- The address of a Pont account, see [basics on accounts](/concepts/basics-accounts#initial-account-setup).

-## AptosBFT
+## PontBFT

-- AptosBFT is the Aptos protocol's BFT consensus algorithm.
+- PontBFT is the Pont protocol's BFT consensus algorithm.
-- AptosBFT is based on HotStuff.
+- PontBFT is based on HotStuff.

-## Aptos blockchain
+## Pont blockchain

-- The **Aptos blockchain** is a ledger of immutable transactions agreed upon by the validators on the Aptos network (the network of validators).
+- The **Pont blockchain** is a ledger of immutable transactions agreed upon by the validators on the Pont network (the network of validators).

-## Aptos-core
+## Pont-core

-Aptos-core is the open source technology on which the Aptos Payment Network runs.
-Aptos-core contains software for
+Pont-core is the open source technology on which the Pont Payment Network runs.
+Pont-core contains software for

-* the Aptos blockchain itself, which generates and stores the immutable ledger of confirmed transactions and
+* the Pont blockchain itself, which generates and stores the immutable ledger of confirmed transactions and
-* the validation process, which implements the consensus algorithm to validate transactions and add them to the Aptos blockchain immutable ledger.
+* the validation process, which implements the consensus algorithm to validate transactions and add them to the Pont blockchain immutable ledger.

-## Aptos Framework
+## Pont Framework
-The Aptos Framework defines the public API for blockchain updates and the structure of on-chain data.
-It defines the business logic and access control for the three key pillars of Aptos functionality: payments, treasury, and on-chain governance.
+The Pont Framework defines the public API for blockchain updates and the structure of on-chain data.
+It defines the business logic and access control for the three key pillars of Pont functionality: payments, treasury, and on-chain governance.
 It is implemented as a set of modules written in the Move programming language and stored on-chain as Move bytecode.

-## Aptos node
+## Pont node
-An Aptos node is a peer entity of the Aptos network that tracks the state of the Aptos blockchain.
-There are two types of Aptos nodes, [validators](#validator) and [fullnodes](#fullnode)).
+An Pont node is a peer entity of the Pont network that tracks the state of the Pont blockchain.
+There are two types of Pont nodes, [validators](#validator) and [fullnodes](#fullnode)).

-## Aptos Protocol
+## Pont Protocol

-- **Aptos protocol** is the specification of how transactions are submitted, ordered, executed, and recorded within the Aptos network.
+- **Pont protocol** is the specification of how transactions are submitted, ordered, executed, and recorded within the Pont network.

-## AptosAccount
+## PontAccount

-- A **`AptosAccount`** is a Move resource that holds all the administrative data associated with an account, such as sequence number, balance, and authentication key.
+- A **`PontAccount`** is a Move resource that holds all the administrative data associated with an account, such as sequence number, balance, and authentication key.
-- A **`AptosAccount`** is the only resource that every account is guaranteed to contain.
+- A **`PontAccount`** is the only resource that every account is guaranteed to contain.

-## AptosAccount module
+## PontAccount module

-- **The AptosAccount module** is a Move module that contains the code for manipulating the administrative data held in a particular `AptosAccount.T` resource.
+- **The PontAccount module** is a Move module that contains the code for manipulating the administrative data held in a particular `PontAccount.T` resource.
-- Code for checking or incrementing sequence numbers, withdrawing or depositing currency, and extracting gas deposits is included in the AptosAccount module.
+- Code for checking or incrementing sequence numbers, withdrawing or depositing currency, and extracting gas deposits is included in the PontAccount module.

-## Aptos devnet
+## Pont devnet

 - See [devnet](#devnet).